-As we alluded to earlier in the note, HRI's NAV performance has not, in the minds of the HIML team, been a result of stock-specific issues, but rather a wider sell-off of risk assets, with the market punishing almost all forms of equities irrespective of their long-term potential.
+As we alluded to earlier in the note, HRI's NAV performance has not, in the minds of the HIML team, been a result of stock-specific issues, but rather a wider sell-off of risk assets (those perceived to have higher volatility and market sensitivity, like stocks), with the market punishing almost all forms of equities irrespective of their long-term potential.
 Interest rate rises have increased the rate at which investors discount future earnings back to the present when valuing companies.
 This has a greater effect on growth companies who have a large proportion of their value discounted back from the future.
 However, current market valuations are likely not reflecting a rational re-valuation of future growth based on higher discount rates, given that several of HRI's holdings have only improved their long-term revenue profile yet still saw their share prices fall.